 - a.
-Description This initiative funds two Human Service Workers positions (specifically, a community violence intervention coordinator and a domestic violence program coordinator) to efforts in violence prevention and crisis intervention.
+Description This initiative funds 2.00 FTE Human Service Workers positions (specifically, a community violence intervention coordinator and a domestic violence program coordinator) to improve mitigation efforts in violence prevention and crisis intervention.
 These positions will work closely with community organizations, law enforcement, and social service agencies to address the root causes of violence, develop intervention programs, and foster stronger community relationships.
 These positions are part of a proactive strategy to enhance safety and well-being in the community.
-This initiative includes \$252,790 in salaries and benefits, \$19,479 for ongoing operating and technology costs and \$14,640 for equipment purchase and space configuration. - b.
+This initiative includes \$252,790 in salaries and benefits, \$19,479 for ongoing operating and technology costs and \$14,640 for one-time equipment purchase and space configuration. - b.
 Service Level Impacts This initiative will help reduce violent crime, improve crisis response coordination, and build trust between law enforcement and the community.
 Also, these positions help fill a gap in violence prevention programming and crisis intervention efforts.
-Additional impacts on service levels are below: - Community Safety Advisory Committee meetings held
+Additional impacts on service levels are below:

+Community Safety Advisory Committee meetings held

-FY26 w/o Addition | 4 FY26 w/ Addition | 12
+FY26 w/o Addition 4 FY26 w/ Addition Ì 12

-Collaborative meetings and initiatives with partner agencies

-FY26 w/o Addition | 5 FY26 w/ Addition | 16

-4. Staff Support for BOCS Committees - Administrative Support to the Board
+- Collaborative meetings and initiatives with partner agencies FY26 w/o Addition | 5 FY26 w/ Addition | 16 - 4.
+BOCS Committees Staff Support Administrative Support to the Board